nipype/pydra-tutorial/notebooks/2_intro_functiontask.md

 ```

 But you can also provide the path where you want to store the results.
-**Note that if the same path is provided when you run the task again, pydra will use the cached results instead of recomputing the result.**
+**Note that if the same path is provided when you run the task again, Pydra will use the cached results instead of recomputing the result.**

 Let's create a temporary directory and a specific subdirectory "task4":